Yael Politi Group

 Future Projects and Goals

-The ultimate goal of the group is to twofold; we aim at understating the structure-properties-function relationships in biological materials, mainly that of the arthropod cuticle, and to elucidate the mechanisms of their formation.
+The ultimate goal of the group is twofold; we aim at understating the structure-properties-function relationships in biological materials, mainly that of the arthropod cuticle, and to elucidate the mechanisms of their formation.
 We therefore employ biological as well as material-science perspectives and methodologies to solve these questions.
 Currently we study how cuticular structures function as mechano-sensors in spiders and in insects, how the optical properties of the horse show crab cornea are determined by its underlying fiber architecture, and how cuticular tools achieve impressing mechanical properties in the absences of mineralization.
 In addition, we study the molecular interactions within the cuticle, namely, chitin-protein, inter-protein and chitin-protein-water interactions.

 Methodological and Technical Expertise